web-auth/doc/pure-php/advanced-behaviours/authenticator-selection-criteria.md

 ### Resident Key

-With this criterion, a Public Key Credential Source will be stored in the authenticator, client or client device.
+With this criterion, a credential record will be stored in the authenticator, client or client device.
 Such storage requires an authenticator capable to store such a resident credential.

 {% hint style="info" %}
 A resident key shall be created if you want to [authenticate users without username](authentication-without-username.md).